-Barack Obama Presidency, a timeline of historical and up to date events for the 44th U.S. President.
-Both Domestic and foreign from Obama's 2nd term Inauguration through his Presidency today.
+Barack Obama Presidency Timeline.
+A timeline of historical and up to date events for the 44th U.S. President.
+Both Domestic and foreign from Obama's second presidential term in office from taking the oath on January 20, 2013, through his Presidency today.

 January 20, 2015